Lolzen/LolzenUI/README.md

 Can be used to easily add custom fonts and textures to LolzenUI.

+**LibStub**

+Dependency for LibItemUpgradeInfo and LibSharedMedia.

 **oUF**

-the Unitframes and Nameplates integrated make use of oUF.
+The Unitframes and Nameplates integrated make use of oUF.

+**oUF_CombatFade**

+Plugin for oUF based on oUF's range element.
+Gives a minimal config to fade Unitframes depending on being in combat or out of combat.
+Alpha values and affected elements are configurable.

+**oUF_MovableFrames**

+Plugin for oUF from haste. enables /omf to easily move unitframes around. http://www.wowinterface.com/downloads/fileinfo.php?id=15425&so=DESC&page=5#info

 ------
 ### Some AddOn Suggestions to complement LolzenUI: